torbensky/go-hexagonal-webapp-experiment/README.md

 # go-hexagonal-webapp-experiment
-Me experimenting with hexagonal architecture while making a web app
+Me experimenting with hexagonal architecture while making a web app, using Go

 # Hexagonal Architecture